twidi/streamdeckfs/README.md

 ### `disabled`

-To make `streamdeckify` ignore a page, image, text, event..., you can use the `disabled` option, which is a flag, meaning that simply adding `;disabled` is enough to have it disabled, but you can also set a boolean value `;disabled=true` or `;disabled=false`.
+To make `streamdeckfs` ignore a page, image, text, event..., you can use the `disabled` option, which is a flag, meaning that simply adding `;disabled` is enough to have it disabled, but you can also set a boolean value `;disabled=true` or `;disabled=false`.

 ## Configuring appearance (images, drawings, texts)